 NO SLAP SHOTS are permitted in the White Rock Bronze, 40+ Old Timer or Adult Female

 Where no slap shots are not permitted players must be aware that a SNAP SHOT rule shall apply and is based on the allowable re coil distance from toe of blade to the puck:

 A SNAP SHOT is defined as a maximum recoil from the puck of 18 inches.
 This is a judgement measurement and applies that the toe of the blade has not traveled beyond 18 inches back of the puck.
 For the sake of this rule it is the distance of recoil from the toe of the blade back and then forward to the puck.
-Any player in Bronze Division, Monday Night 40+ and our Female Adult Hockey shall not be permitted to recoil their stick beyond a distance of 18 inches behind the puck prior to taking a shot.
-Player is to be assessed a minor penalty “slap shot”.
-To better clarify this rule the referee’s are to guage the height of the players knee as the determining factor.
+Any player in WR Bronze, 40+ Oldtimer and our Adult Female shall not be permitted to recoil their stick beyond a distance of 18 inches behind the puck prior to taking a shot.
+Offending Player is to be assessed a minor penalty “slap shot” and or major penalty (if injury results to an opponent as a result of taking a slap shot).
+To better clarify this rule the referee’s are to gauge the height of the players knee as the determining factor.
 Should a recoil be at knee height the stick has gone beyond 18 inches and that player is to be assessed a penalty, slap shot.
 Any player who fakes a slap shot, recoiling beyond the 18 inches is to be assessed a minor penalty whether or not an actual shot was taken.
-The snap shot rule has been implemented for the sole purpose of reducing injuries on back swing and follow through in our lower divisions.
+The snap shot rule has been implemented for the sole purpose of reducing injuries on back swing and follow through and velocity of puck hitting opponents in these divisions.

 PLAYOFF PLAYER ELIGIBILITY